MCEngine-Website/currency/docs/contents/api/intro.md

-# 💱 Currency API
+# 💱 Economy API

-An extensible API for handling currency exchange, conversion, and formatting in Java.
+An extensible API for handling economy balances, transactions, and formatting in Java.
 Available on GitHub Packages for seamless integration.

 ---